I felt like changing things up last week, and did a HIIT workout from a random channel I found on YouTube.

 I choose not to use my body as a marketing tool because I want you to exercise for the way it makes you feel, not because of the way I look.

 I want you to use my videos with your kids in the room playing beside you (or perhaps more realistically, right on top of you).

 I don’t want you to spend your time on the mat comparing your body to mine, or anybody else’s.

 I want you to know that when I’m filming my videos, I pay attention to these things.

-I choose my words wisely so the little ones in the room are hearing positive messages about exercise, health and their body.
+I choose my words wisely so the little ones in the room are hearing positive messages about exercise, self-care and their body.